-For those who have the ability and interest to conduct research during this time, the Intuitive Foundation grant program is active and is accepting applications for grant funding to support Training and Human Performance Research Grants for Robotic-assisted Surgery in 2021-2022.
+The Intuitive Foundation grant program is active and is accepting applications for grant funding to support Training and Human Performance Research Grants for Robotic-assisted Surgery in 2024-2025.

 Awards are conferred on a competitive basis by submission of a grant application.

-Available Grants: Applicants may apply for grant funding up to $60,000 per project (US dollars, total costs).
-The grant funding can be used to support salaries for statisticians, lab technicians, fellows, research coordinators and other support personnel, equipment, supplies and/or travel required to support the proposed research project for a period of up to one year.
+Available Grants: Applicants may apply for total costs up to $75,000 (US) per grant.
+The grant funding can be used to support salaries for statisticians, lab technicians, fellows, research coordinators and other support personnel, equipment, supplies, and/or travel required to support the proposed research project for a period of up to one year.
 The grant funding may not be used to support physician salaries.

 Research areas of interest

-The Foundation has identified three key areas of interest for the 2021-2022 Training and Human Performance Research Grants.
-Principal Investigators are encouraged, although not required, to submit proposals that fall into one or more of the following areas:
+The Foundation has identified three key areas of interest for the 2024-2025 Training and Human Performance Research Grants.
+Principal investigators are encouraged, although not required, to submit proposals that fall into one or more of the following areas:

 Introducing robotic-assisted and computer-assisted technologies to surgeons, surgical teams, and surgical departments in ways that minimize disruption and maximize productivity.

 - Validating curricula that reduce the cost or time to progress through the learning curve for new technology.